ipfabric/docs/docs/releases/previous_releases/ip_fabric_v3.md

 - The login into the platform was slow - rewritten DB query for GET /snapshot endpoint
 - Rewritten DB query to speedup post-discovery topology calculation
-- Technology / Security / Zone firewal / Interfaces - format data in
+- Technology / Security / Zone firewall / Interfaces - format data in
   Zone column (separate multiple zones by space)
 - Cisco IOS-XE - command "show interfaces transceiver detail" - added handling for Cisco bug CSCuw38988 (version 03.07.05E & platform cat3k_caa)
 - Fortinet FortiGate - check whether a VDOM still exists before switching to it
-- HOTFIX - MERAKI API processing is disabled when the snapshot is started from graphs
+- HOTFIX - Meraki API processing is disabled when the snapshot is started from graphs

 ### Bug Fixes